Blake Baker

-Blake Baker (born July 10, 1982) is an American football coach and currently the defensive coordinator for the Missouri Tigers.
-He most recently the linebackers coach at Louisiana State University.
-He was previously the defensive coordinator at Miami (FL) and Louisiana Tech.
+Blake Baker (born June 10, 1982) is an American college football coach.
+He is the defensive coordinator for Louisiana State University, a position he has held since 2024.
+He was previously the defensive coordinator at Miami (FL), Louisiana Tech, and Missouri, as well as previously being the linebackers coach at LSU.

 Playing career

 Baker was a linebacker at Tulane from 2000 to 2004, redshirting the 2000 season.
 He played 42 career games, racking up 145 tackles, 14 tackles for loss, and six sacks in his college career.

 Coaching career

-Baker was hired a graduate assistant at Texas in 2010, working under Longhorns defensive coordinator Manny Diaz.
+Baker was hired as a graduate assistant at Texas in 2010, working under Longhorns defensive coordinator Manny Diaz.
 He was hired to be the safeties coach at Arkansas State in 2013 on Bryan Harsin's staff.
 After Harsin departed to accept the head coaching position at his alma mater Boise State in 2014, Baker was hired to be the Broncos director of player personnel.
 He spent approximately a month there before accepting an assistant coaching position at Louisiana Tech.